Antas do Olival da Pêga

-The Antas do Olival da Pêga are located near the village of Telheiro, in the municipality of Reguengos de Monsaraz, in the Évora district of the Alentejo region of Portugal.
+The Antas do Olival da Pêga are 2 dolmens located near the village of Telheiro, in the municipality of Reguengos de Monsaraz, in Évora, Portugal.
 Anta is the Portuguese name for a dolmen, a single-chamber megalithic tomb.
-These two neolithic dolmens were used over a long period, from the late neolithic to the chalcolithic.
-The tombs were originally identified by the German archaeologists, Georg and Vera Leisner, who excavated Anta 1, with Anta 2 being subsequently excavated from the 1990s by Victor Gonçalves and Ana Catarina Sousa of the Centre of Archaeology of the University of Lisbon (UNIARQ).
+These two Neolithic dolmens were used over a long period, from the Late Neolithic to the Chalcolithic.
+The tombs were originally identified by German archaeologists Georg and Vera Leisner, who excavated Anta 1, with Anta 2 being subsequently excavated from the 1990s by Victor Gonçalves and Ana Catarina Sousa of the Centre of Archaeology of the University of Lisbon (UNIARQ).
 In addition to the visible stones at the two sites, which are about 300 meters apart, many items have been found as a result of excavations.
 Over one hundred people were buried in each tomb.
 The proximity of the two tombs gives rise to the conclusion that both were part of the same megalithic complex.

 Anta 1

 Anta 1 is one of the tallest antas in Portugal.
-The tomb is polygonal with a wide access.
+The tomb is polygonal with wide access.
 However, contrary to what is suggested by the very large chamber, the entrance corridor is relatively small.
 The Leisners found many artefacts, indicating the use of the tomb by a large community.
 They include necklace beads made of quartz and other materials in various shapes, bone figurines of rodents and rabbits, many ceramic fragments of up to 200 vases, with four showing decorations; 134 schist plaques; and a small idol in shale.
 They found two stelae in the hallway and a paved courtyard that suggested to them that the dolmen was from the 3rd millennium BCE.
-As their research progressed four complexes were eventually identified.
+As their research progressed, four complexes were eventually identified.